chocolatey/choco-wiki/CommandsOutdated.md

  -r, --limitoutput, --limit-output
      LimitOutput - Limit the output to essential information

-     --execution-timeout=VALUE
+     --timeout, --execution-timeout=VALUE
-     CommandExecutionTimeoutSeconds - Override the default execution timeout in the configuration of 2700 seconds.
+     CommandExecutionTimeout (in seconds) - The time to allow a command to finish before timing out.
+Overrides the default execution timeout in the configuration of 2700 seconds.

  -c, --cache, --cachelocation, --cache-location=VALUE
      CacheLocation - Location for download cache, defaults to %TEMP% or value